theplant/cldr/README.md

 # How to use

-cldr embeds CLDR data in pure go and it doesn't import all those locale data by default.
-If you are using specific locale data, you can import that package as bellow:
+cldr embeds CLDR data in pure go, but doesn't import all that data by default.
+If you are using specific locale data, you can import that package like this:

 ```go
 package main